bigeasy/reactor/README.md

 Add a single item of work the work queue that will call the worker with optional key.
-If given a `callback`, the callback will be called when the work is cosumed.
+If given a `callback`, the callback will be called when the work is consumed.
 The `callback` will never return value because errors do not propagate up and out of the work queue.

 Do not mix with `push` and `check`.

 #### `reactor.check([callback])`

-Adds a single, undistinquished work entry into the work queue if no such entry already exists.
-If given a `callback`, the callback will be called when the work is cosumed.
+Adds a single, undistinguished work entry into the work queue if no such entry already exists.
+If given a `callback`, the callback will be called when the work is consumed.
 The `callback` will never return value because errors do not propagate up and out of the work queue.